A review of Lending Club investing and three strategies for different types of investors

 I haven’t covered everything in this Lending Club investment review but feel free to ask any questions in the comment section.
 I think p2p loans are one of the most neglected asset classes among investors and a great opportunity to diversify your portfolio.

-What I like about Investing on Lending Club
+Pros of Investing on Lending Club

 - Higher returns than bonds and risk factors that do not correlate with stocks means strong diversification in a portfolio